RetroDECK/ES-DE/ROADMAP.md

 * Composite element support for enabling advanced and finely controlled layouts
 * Element animation support (storyboards)
 * Scrollbar component for the system and gamelist views
-* Removal of legacy theme support

 **Scraper**
-* Checksum support for the scraper for exact searches and for determining when to overwrite files
 * Support for additional scraper services

 **Infrastructure**